Tan Wu Meng

-Tan Wu Meng (陈有明 (Chén Yǒumíng); born 1975) is a Singaporean politician and oncologist who served as Senior Parliamentary Secretary for Foreign Affairs and Senior Parliamentary Secretary for Trade and Industry concurrently between 2018 and 2020.
-A member of the governing People's Action Party (PAP), he has been the Member of Parliament (MP) representing the Clementi division of Jurong GRC since 2015.
+Tan Wu Meng (陈有明 (Chén Yǒumíng); born 1975) is a Singaporean oncologist and retired politician who served as Senior Parliamentary Secretary for Foreign Affairs and Senior Parliamentary Secretary for Trade and Industry concurrently between 2018 and 2020.
+A member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) as part of the team representing Jurong Group Representation Constituency from 2015 to 2025.

 Education

 Tan was educated at Raffles Institution and Hwa Chong Junior College before he went to the University of Cambridge, where he studied medicine at Trinity College.
-He was the recipient of an A*STAR International Fellowship and a Cambridge MBBS-PhD programme scholarship, allowing him to train as a doctor and complete a research doctorate at the Medical Research Council Laboratory of Molecular Biology.
+He was the recipient of an A*STAR International Fellowship and a Cambridge MB BS-PhD programme scholarship, allowing him to train as a doctor and complete a research doctorate at the Medical Research Council Laboratory of Molecular Biology.
 Tan also holds a Master of Medicine in internal medicine from the National University of Singapore and a Fellowship of the Academy of Medicine, Singapore, in medical oncology.

 While at university, Tan was the President of the Cambridge Union Society in 2001.
 He represented Cambridge as a debater, reaching the Grand Final of the World Universities Debating Championships in Stellenbosch in 2003 where he was ranked the Best Individual Speaker of the tournament.